Home Contact Links Bookmark this site

 Video

-This might seem like a stupid question, but how come we don't all get electrocuted if space is so full of electricity?
+This might seem like a silly question, but why don’t we all get electrocuted if space is full of electricity?

-This is actually a common question, and the answer is straightforward.
-Imagine a bird sitting on a high powered cable.
-That cable might carry many thousands of volts, but the bird is safe providing that it doesn't touch another cable, or any other object with an electrical differential.
-The air around the bird acts as an insulator.
+This is a common question, and the answer is straightforward.
+Imagine a bird sitting on a high-voltage power line.
+The line may carry thousands of volts, but the bird is safe provided it doesn’t touch another line, or any object at a different electrical potential.
+The air around it acts as an insulator.

-Standing on the earth we are much like the bird sitting on the cable, and the magnetosphere acts as a protective cocoon, shielding us from most of the energised particles flying through space.
+Standing on Earth, we are much like that bird.
+Our magnetosphere acts as a protective cocoon, shielding us from many of the energized particles streaming through space.

 Why is space considered electrically neutral in mainstream science?